pbmthomas/AAdash/README.md

 Input CSV file is the raw downloaded "Consultations" CSV from the reporting section of Attend Anywhere.

-A demonstration of the latest build will shortly be available at [aadash.org](https://aadash.org).
+A demonstration of the latest build is available at [aadash.org](https://aadash.org).

 ## Getting started

-The software will soon be available at [aadash.org](https://aadash.org).
-It can also be self-hosted.
+The software is be available at [aadash.org](https://aadash.org).

+Alternatively, you can download app.R from this page, and run it within R ([Rstudio](https://rstudio.com/)) on your computer.

+## Setting up your own server

+If you want to host AADash so it can be used by other individuals within your organisation without them needing to install RStudio, or use the hosted version at [aadash.org](https://aadash.org), the software can also be self-hosted.
 Pointers for installation on Debian-based linux systems are shown below, but additional linux experience is likely to be required.

 ### Self-hosting